Employee Handbooks and Why They Are Needed

 Employee handbooks have positive components as well.
 Employees are able to learn the story of your company, its history, its culture, and the rights and responsibilities of employees.
 Benefits, compensation, and other aspects of an employee-friendly workplace are shared.

+Positive components of employment at your company are highlighted, too, such as company teams, PTO policies, and flexible work schedule guidelines.
 In this day and age, handbooks and codes of conduct are your best friends.
 They are essential components of a well-managed, orderly, fair, employee-friendly workplace.
 Here's my work-in-progress, my recommended table of contents for an employee handbook.

 Overrun with Unnecessary Policies